aroemers/crustimoney/README.md

     [:who "eve"]]
 ```

-If that's what you need - _right now!_ - you could skip directly to [string-based grammar](#string-based-grammar) or [data-based grammar](#data-based-grammar).
+As you can see, the captured texts are directly availabe in the result.
-However, this is only suitable for basic non-recursive grammars.
+If this is what you need - _right now!_ - you could skip directly to [string-based grammar](#string-based-grammar) or [data-based grammar](#data-based-grammar).
-For all other usecases, read on!
+For all the other details, read on!

 ## Main namespaces and functions